wakeuplabs-io/opid-demo/README.md

 ![alt text](./assets/demo-1.png)

-Also in this particular case, and just to showcase an interaction with the whole system the ui reaches to the issuer service that creates credentials to everyone without distintction.
-In a real case scenario the issuer should effectivly run some checks to give credibility to his credentials.
+Also in this particular case, and just to showcase an interaction with the whole system the ui reaches to the issuer service that creates credentials to everyone without distinction.
+In a real case scenario the issuer should effectively run some checks to give credibility to his credentials.

-So when clicking in `Request KYCAgeCredential credential` we'll emit a valid credential.
+So when clicking in `Request KYCAgeCredential credential` we'll emit a credential that certifies we've been born in 1996/04/24.
 We do this from `packages/ui/src/services/kyc-age-issuer.ts`.
 Again, this is just for demo, in a production case this should NOT be the way, and issuance keys should be protected.

 ![alt text](./assets/demo-2.png)
 ![alt text](./assets/demo-3.png)

-Once we have the KYCAge credential we can see it reflected in "Your credentials" section and can proceed to claim the airdrop.
+Once we have the `KYCAgeCredential` we can see it reflected in "Your credentials" section and can proceed to claim the airdrop.
 The contracts used for this demo can be found in the [opid-contracts-examples](https://github.com/wakeuplabs-io/opid-contracts-examples) repo in particular the `ERC20Verifier`.

-User will have to pay for the gas of submitting the proof and minting the tokens.
+User will generate a proof indicating they've been born before 2002/01/01 and will pay for the gas of submitting it and minting the tokens.
 Here the transaction https://optimism-sepolia.blockscout.com/tx/0x96b62004536767f4bf46fdfa2e246a93f686be9aa5981499bfc2bea420703fee

 ![alt text](./assets/demo-4.png)
 ![alt text](./assets/demo-5.png)